lucidBrot/einz/protocols/CommunicationModel/messages.md

 Work in progress, not yet approved by team lead.
 Do not implement yet.

+See the handwritten notes pdf for a messy state diagram until somebody creates a beautiful one.

 ***

 The IP of the sender should never be needed, as the TCP connection already provides this.